Big Pit- a real coal mine to descend

 Wonderful surface level exhibitions of mining life but for most visitors the highlight is the underground tour ( wear a coat and sensible shoes.
 There is a minimum height and age limit)

 Prepare to be lowered 90 metres (300 feet) down the Big Pit mineshaft for the famous underground tour – a captivating journey around a section of original underground workings.
 Visitors wear the very same equipment – helmet, cap lamp, belt, battery and ‘self rescuer’ – used by miners.
-The modern Lamp Room is a working area, used to maintain and charge the electric cap lamps used by both visitors and staff.
-The Big Pit lamp man and his staff also look after that most easily recognized symbol of the coal industry – the flame safety lamp.

 Once underground, you will be guided (a 50-minute walk) around the coal faces, engine houses and stables in the company of a former coal miner.